-Alisa Ruddell is a homeschooling mother of four who lives in Charlottesville, VA with her husband Steve.
-She loves classic literature, reading aloud to her children on the couch, and listening to Charles Dickens novels while going about her household chores.
-Writing helps her to connect the dots between everything she reads and her day-to-day life.
+Alisa Ruddell is an associate editor and staff writer for Christ and Pop Culture.
+She is a homeschooling mother of four who lives in Charlottesville, VA with her husband Steve.
+She loves classic literature, reading aloud to her children on the couch, listening to theology podcasts, and watching science fiction movies.

 Andrew Koperski is a master's student at Ohio University where he studies ancient and medieval history.
 He takes particular interest in issues concerning Christianity, politics, and culture--both in the past and in the present.
 When he's not reading, he enjoys weightlifting, basketball, fishing, and otherwise spending time with his wife, Caroline.

 Anna was born and raised in Northwest Indiana.
 After earning her English degree from Wheaton College, she had a stint teaching American Literature at a private high school.
 She currently lives in Chicago.

 Antonio Ivan Beley is a certified member of the World Youth Alliance with a Bachelor of Arts in Humanities from the University of Asia and the Pacific.
 His exposure to the different pillars of the Humanities through activities and discussions on culture, socio-political issues, art, history, literature, theology and philosophy from his academic classes and attending seminars at The Morningside Institute gave him the desire to share these with others through writing and active participation in WYA's advocacy of promoting and defending human dignity while contributing to the betterment of the lives of his fellow Filipinos.
 During his free time, you will find him writing, reading a book, spending time with his friends, playing the guitar, or singing.